AmberJ15/wta/research/notes.md

 ## Top goals for the website, as determined by the research

  + Increase number of tax returns processed during tax season.
- + Increased clients who are interested in retirement, estate planning and investment planning.
+ + Increase clients who are interested in retirement, estate planning and investment planning.
- + Increased engagement with our clients - via our “Tax Update” newsletter.
+ + Increase engagement with our clients - via our “Tax Update” newsletter.

 ## Content that is needed for the website, organized under sections

- + **About Us** — A small, but growing, accounting firm that has prided itself in serving its local clientele across many generations.
+ + **About Us** — We are a small, but growing, accounting firm that has prided itself in serving its local clientele across many generations.
+    + **Meet Our Team** — Allow clients to meet our team online, view their bios and contact them with questions.
+    + **Read Testimonials** — Show testimonials from past clients.
+    + **What We Believe** — Describe our core values and passion for serving our community.
+    + **Contact Info** — Phone, Adress, Email, and Job Opputtunities.
  + **What We Offer** — Describe our various service offerings.
-We offer personal accounting, small business accounting, estate planning, retirement planning and investment planning
+We offer personal accounting, small business accounting, estate planning, retirement planning and investment planning.
- + **What We Believe** — Describe our core values and passion for serving our community
+   + Retirement Planning.
+   + Investment Planning.
+   + Tax Filing Services.
+   + Consulting.
+   + Litigation.
+   + ... etc. Each service should have it's own page.
+May be further organised by grouping related services.
- + **Subscriber** — Allow clients to subscribe to our “Tax Update” newsletter and read its content online
+ + **Subscriber Newsletter** — Allow clients to subscribe to our “Tax Update” newsletter and read its content online.
- + **Meet Our Team** — Allow clients to meet our team online, view their bios and contact them with questions
+   + **Featured and New** — Currently trending topics.
+   + **Archive** — Search past articles by month.
+   + **Sign-up Page** — Register your email to recieve notifications.
+   + (**Event Calendar?**)
- + **Make an Appointment** — Make it simple for new clients to schedule their first appointment
+ + **Make an Appointment** — Make it simple for new clients to schedule their first appointment.
- + **Read Testimonials** — Show testimonials from past clients
+ + (**Resources?**) — Tax calculators, useful links, forms, and legal info.

 ## Types of templates/layouts needed, based on content.